nikoada/Readnow/README.md

 ![](screenshots/Screenshot_nodeview_Readnow.png)

 You now created your project node.
-Your node was assigned an id wich you see on top right corner.
-Later you can use that id to log in into your node page, so copy and save it now please.
+The id which you see on top right corner was assigned to your node.
+Later you can use that id to log in to your node page, so copy and save it now please.
 That’s it, no need to register.